apace100/origins-docs/docs/types/entity_condition_types/fall_distance.md

 [Entity Condition Type](../entity_condition_types.md)

-Used to check how much distance (in blocks) the player has fallen.
-Note that this is 0 if the player has slow falling.
+Checks how much blocks the entity has been falling.

 Type ID: `origins:fall_distance`

+!!! note

+    This entity condition type will return `0` if the entity has the Slow Falling status effect.

-### Fields:
+### Fields

 Field  | Type | Default | Description
 -------|------|---------|-------------
 `comparison` | [Comparison](../data_types/comparison.md) | | How the fall distance should be compared to the specified value.
 `compare_to` | [Float](../data_types/float.md) | | The value to compare the fall distance to.

-### Example
+### Examples

 ```json
 "condition": {
     "type": "origins:fall_distance",